LoopHoleMindset/Video-Emotion-Recognition/README.md

-Download face_landmarks.dat file from the face_landmarks.dat.txt file
+Download face_landmarks.dat file from the link in face_landmarks.dat.txt file.